-&lt;sup>2 The dimensions of the ark could be used for a modern ship.
-However, as the purpose of the ark was only to float, not to navigate, the structure may have been a rectangle, with a flat bottom, which would have given the maximum space for those dimensions.
+&lt;sup>4 The dimensions of the ark could be used for a modern ship.
+However, as the purpose of the ark was only to float, not to navigate, the structure may have been a rectangle, with a flat bottom, which would have given the maximum space for those dimensions (and would be easier to build).
+Incidentally, the NT refers to Noah's ark, as well as the ark of the covenant, with the Greek word $\kappa\iota\beta\omega\tau\sigma\varsigma$ = box, chest (Matthew 24:38; Hebrews 9:4).
+[The Hebrew word translated 'ark' also means a box or chest.]
+Both can be square, but they are more commonly rectangular.
+In fact, we know that the ark of the covenant was indeed a rectangular box.
 Since the width was much greater than the height, the ark was very stable.

-&lt;sup>3 Naturally the ark needed a roof, probably of wood covered with pitch.
+&lt;sup>5 Naturally the ark needed a roof, probably of wood covered with pitch.
 The 'window' separated the roof from the walls, and ran around the circumference of the entire ark.
 As there were no ordinary windows in the 'walls', the larger window was needed to provide air and light inside the ark.

-&lt;sup>4 Obviously, Jehovah was not talking about a local flood.
-He spoke of the destruction of the whole earth.
+&lt;sup>6 Obviously, Jehovah was not talking about a local flood.
+He spoke of the destruction of the surface of the whole earth.